-Born in Hastings in 1830, Marianne North devoted her life to travelling the world and painting plants.
+Born in 1830, Marianne North devoted her life to travelling the world and painting plants.
 The walls of this recently-restored gallery are lined with hundreds of her paintings.

 Please note: Due to staff shortages, the Marianne North Gallery and Shirley Sherwood Gallery of Botanical Art will be closed on Mondays from 1 September until further notice.
 We apologise for any inconvenience this may cause.
 Please contact the galleries on 020 8332 3622 to confirm opening hours.

 Although she had no formal training in illustration, and was rather unconventional in her methods, Marianne North had a natural artistic talent and was very prolific.
 She inherited her interest in travelling from her father, the MP Frederick North.
 Her political connections served her well, providing her with letters of introduction to ambassadors, viceroys, rajahs, governors and ministers all over the world.

 You can buy beautiful prints of Marianne North's paintings online.

 Marianne undertook her first journey, to the United States, Canada and Jamaica, in 1871.
 This was followed by an eight-month stay in Brazil, during which she completed more than 100 paintings.
 She tended to depict landscapes and natural habitats rather than individual plants.
 One picture, from Brazil, shows a colony of the black, red and yellow butterfly Heliconius erato phyllis roosting on a palm leaf.
 Another shows Mount Fujiyama, Japan, framed by the climbing shrub Wisteria sinensis.